fieryhenry/tbcms/README.md

 })
 ```

+or just by patching the libnative-lib.so file using a hex editor to make the
+function always return 1.

 You also need to replace the <https://nyanko-items.ponosgames.com> URL in the
 libnative-lib.so files with your own server URL.
 This can be done by extracting
 the APK using something like